w3c/wai-presentations2all/index.md

 -  **speak** well or at all, or
 -  **understand** information presented in some ways well or at all.

+Organizers and speakers should:

+- ensure the facility is accessible,
+- speak clearly, and into the microphone,
+- describe relevant visuals,
-Organizers and speakers should do things like: ensure the facility is accessible, speak clearly into the microphone, describe pertinent visuals, and other considerations listed on this page.
+- and other considerations listed on this page.

 **Respect participant's needs** and be open for other accessibility issues.
 People might have accessibility needs that you didn't think of.
 For example: Someone might need to take breaks at set times for insulin injections.
 Someone with Tourette syndrome might randomly shout out during a session.
 Someone with a physical disability who cannot take notes might need to record the session.

 Often speakers won't know if participants have disabilities.
 For example, at a large conference where organizers didn't ask registrants.
 In some cases, you might know the accessibility needs of participants ahead of time.
 Even then something could change.
 For example, a new participant could join the training at the last minute.
 Or someone could develop accessibility needs before the training.

-Make your event and your presentations fully accessible to prepare for any situation.

 {% include_cached excol.html type="start" id="benefits" %}
 ## Benefits (organizers & speakers)